 ย

-Using ARR to measure a business’s success is only sensible if the company meets the following requirements.
+Using this metric to measure a business’s success is only sensible if the company meets the following requirements.

 ย